 President Christian and designated liaisons have met regularly with state and community leaders, SUNY system leadership, and other SUNY campus leaders.
 We have closely followed the Governor's press conferences.
 President Christian and Interim Provost Lyman have met regularly with Academic and Student Leadership.
 We have surveyed students, both through a campus survey and as part of a larger system survey.
 Planning group members and others have participated in a wide range of SUNY conference calls, web conferences, and webinars.
-Planning team members have stayed abreast of the national conversation through higher education news outlets and aggregators as well as regular news media, and planning group members have widely shared insightful higher education and news coverage and commentary.
-Planning group members have also consulted with and paid close attention to the work colleagues are doing on other campuses across the country.
+Planning team members have stayed abreast of the national conversation through higher education news outlets and aggregators as well as regular news media, and planning group members have also consulted with and paid close attention to the work colleagues are doing on other campuses across the country.